fnproject/tutorials/docker/CustomLinuxContainer/README.md

 ![](images/userinput.png)
 >```sh
-> echo "Hello World" | fn invoke revapp rev-func
+> echo "Hello World" | fn invoke revapp revfunc
 >```

 For this command you should see the following output: